EmaRadojcic/DataRepAndQueryProj/README.md

 <a href="https://imgflip.com/gif/3i2qa5"><img src="https://i.imgflip.com/3i2qa5.gif" title="made at imgflip.com"/></a>
 <br>
 ### Read
 To see all the player in the DB the user can go to the read component and a list of all player names will show.
-Once the drop down is clicked,  all the revalent user information will be shown such as the name, guild, level, mana and dex levels.
+Once the drop-down is clicked,  all the relevant user information will be shown such as the name, guild, level, mana and dex levels.
 ### Edit
 To edit players the user must go to the read component and drop down the user details.
 On pressing the edit button, they will be taken to a page where they can change the values of the player accordingly.
 <br>